-After being admitted to the Phlebotomy program, the student will present the following to the Health Science Coordinator (Office H202) by the deadline stated in the acceptance letter.
+After being admitted to the Phlebotomy program, the student will present the following to the class instructor by the deadline stated in the acceptance letter.

 - 1. Updated Tetanus Booster - 2.
-Results of TB test indicating a negative PPD, or negative chest x-ray if skin test is positive.
+Proof of a negative PPD tuberculin skin test or a negative chest x-ray if skin is positive.
 All protected health information will be kept confidential according to HIPPA regulations.